How Is Each Part of Medicare Funded?

 How is Medicare Part B funded?

-Nearly 75% of the $452.3 billion annual budget for Medicare Part B comes from general revenues, which are primarily raised through federal income taxes and other government taxes.
+About three-quarters of the budget for Medicare Part B comes from various taxes and other forms of government funding, called general revenues.

-Another 25% of funding comes from the monthly premiums that Medicare Part B enrollees pay.
-Interest on Social Security payments accounts for a very small portion, less than 1%, of Part B funding.
+Almost all of the remaining funding comes from the monthly rate all Medicare Part B enrollees have to pay.
+Interest on Social Security payments accounts for less than 1% of all Part B funding.

 How is Medicare Advantage (Part C) funded?